David scores in 57th minute to help Canada to 1-0 win over Costa Rica

 - Oops!Something went wrong.Please try again later.

-EDMONTON — A second-half goal from Jonathan David has put Canada one step closer to the World Cup.
+EDMONTON — Before the Canadian men's national soccer team faced Costa Rica on Friday, coach John Herdman passed on some wisdom he'd received earlier in the week from NBA coaching legend Phil Jackson — "play the game, not the occasion."

-David's 57th-minute goal was all Canada needed to beat Costa Rica 1-0 on Friday in a World Cup qualifier in front of 48,806 fans at Commonwealth Stadium.
+Striker Jonathan David had a game-breaking moment, and it made for a memorable occasion.
+His 57th-minute goal lifted Canada to a 1-0 win over Costa Rica in a World Cup qualifier in front of 48,806 fans at Commonwealth Stadium.

 The goal came after Costa Rican goalkeeper Leonel Moreira fumbled a cross into the penalty area, leaving David to slot the ball home.

-With the win, Canada remains in third place in CONCACAF's Octagon.
+With the win, Canada remained in third place in CONCACAF's Octagonal.
 Canada has 13 points from seven matches (3-0-4) while Costa Rica fell to 1-3-3.
+Mexico and the United States top the table with 14 points each.

+“We’re one point out of first, and we know what our ambitions are,” said fullback Sam Adekugbe, the Calgarian who Herdman identified as the man of the match.

 The top three teams in the standings will earn berths for next year's World Cup in Qatar.
-The fourth-place team gets a last-chance playoff with another wild-card team from another region.
+The fourth-place team will take part in an intercontinental playoff.

-Moreira started for Costa Rica because of an injury to the national team's regular starting keeper, Keylor Navas of Paris St-Germain.
+Moreira started for Costa Rica because of an injury to regular starter Keylor Navas of Paris St-Germain.

 The goal came minutes after a leaping bicycle kick by Canadian winger Tajon Buchanan froze Moreira in his tracks, but the ball hit the bar - the second time the Canadians found the woodwork in the game.